-4 Sustainable Transport Interchange Program Courses
+4 Sustainable Transport Interchanges Program Courses

-This section presents the courses that compose STIP in the form of tables.
-The 12 selected transport related courses have been designed and the information collected from the process has been inserted in the following tables.
-D2.2 presented the 12 courses as these were formed before the organization of the 1st Summer school.
-D2.5 presents an updated version of all courses following knowledge feedback from organized events within the frame of ALLIANCE project.
+This section presents the courses that compose STIP in the form of Tables.
+The 12 selected transport related courses have been designed and the information collected from the process has been inserted in the following Tables.
+D2.5 presented the 12 courses as these were formed before the organization of the 2nd Summer school.
+D2.6 presents the final version of all courses following knowledge feedback from organized events within the framework of ALLIANCE.
 More specifically, this section presents the updated course material for courses that have been selected to address freight and passenger topics; these courses refer to the "Freight" and "Passenger" courses (section 2.2).
-In the following tables, "Freight" and "Passenger" course titles are supplemented with the year of implementation (i.e. 2017 or 2018) to indicate for which Summer school program are part of.
-Remaining courses compose the "core" courses that are delivered in both Summer schools; their material is updated and presented by a single course material table.
+In the following tables, "Freight" and "Passenger" course titles are supplemented with the year of implementation (i.e. 2017 or 2018) to indicate for which Summer School program they are part of.
+Remaining courses compose the "core" courses that are delivered in both Summer Schools; their material is updated and presented by a single course material table.